 Here’s what a thorough check might include:

 All of this helps your generator work like it’s supposed to when a storm knocks out the grid.
-Catching issues now gives you time to schedule a generator repair service instead of scrambling during an outage.
+Catching issues now gives you time to schedule a generator maintenance instead of scrambling during an outage.

 If your generator hasn’t been used recently, a few quick signs can let you know it’s time for a service visit.
 Some are easy to notice, but others appear only when the system is under pressure.
 If you’re seeing any of these issues, don’t ignore them: